Copșa Mare 231 - 'Klosius House'

 A family & its ancestral home in Copșa Mare are reunited after four decades.

 Today, we celebrate an historic reunion between a family and its ancestral home in the village.
 In 1983, Gustav and Eleonore Klosius emigrated to Germany.
 Almost forty years later, their granddaughter, Sabine, and her husband, Luke, have bought back the family house, Copșa Mare 231, opposite the old townhall on Strada Principală.
 It is undoubtedly one of the loveliest buildings in the village.

-The Klosius family owned the Greweln vineyards to the south of the village, and until the communists took power, ran a butchers shop from their house, which is why, unlike other houses on the high streeet, Copșa Mare 231 has an entrance door in the street facade.
+The Klosius family owned the Greweln vineyards to the south of the village, and until the communists took power, ran a butcher shop from their house.
 Copșa Mare has had mains natural gas since the 1940s, and Gustav's other job was to check each day the gas pressure in the small gas compressor station on Greweln, just behind the Lutheran cemetery, and to report his findings by telephone to nearby Mediaș, headquarters of the Romanian natural gas industry since 1925.

 "I can see the pure joy on my grandmother's face if she had known we had bought back her house, which she was forced to leave all those years ago" said Sabine. "'We can return to our true home at last!', she would have exclaimed, her wonderful bright eyes filling with tears."

 Sabine and Luke, together with their two children, Emily and Max, intend to restore the house as their family home in Transylvania, returning life and laughter to a building so much loved by Sabine's grandparents.

 We wish the Davoll family a warm welcome HOME!